Who is Eligible

 » Lecture Series Schedule

 Additional support is offered to help offset the cost of round-trip travel to Woods Hole.
+The 2018 travel allowance is $700.

 Through this program of Fellowship grants, the Woods Hole Oceanographic Institution's (WHOI) aim is to give a promising group of science and engineering students experience that will assist them in determining whether they wish to devote careers to the study of the oceans.
 This program is made possible through the generosity of friends of the Institution and grants from the National Science Foundation Research Experience for Undergraduates Program (NSF-REU).